-With a little bit of effort and a whole lot of practice, you can easily help your students become better writers by following these simple tips!
-And when they’re finished, they’ll be better equipped to communicate effectively with others for the rest of their lives.
+With a little bit of writing help, some effort, and a whole lot of practice, you can easily help your students become better writers.
+Just use our top writing tips.
+By doing so, your writers will be better equipped to communicate effectively with others for the rest of their lives.

 Improve Writing Skills Resources

 - 6 Exercises to improve writing skills

 - Teach Writing Skills: 30 NEW Journal Prompts

 - How to improve your writing style (Writers Digest)